 There’s a lack of understanding about the dynamics of LGBT+ relationships and how loss can affect each person in different ways.

-I have been with Stacey for 13 years.
+I have been with Stacey since 2007.
 We always knew we wanted children but we didn’t know any other same sex families and there was a real lack of information and support for LGBT+ women like us looking to start a family.

 After five attempts, including a miscarriage at 11 weeks, we had our first child, and our second child on the second round of IUI.
 We are incredibly lucky that we have both been fortunate enough to carry and so are both ‘bio’ and ‘non-bio’ mothers.

 When we experienced miscarriage as a couple, at the time we felt isolated and alone with no one to go to for support, no one fully understanding.
 Also, being a non-biological mother, I didn’t realise the impact our miscarriage would have on me emotionally.
 Had I had access to the Miscarriage Association all that time ago, I would have had someone to talk to about my feelings and how our loss had affected me, even though I hadn’t carried.